Adbhutham: Plot

-Vennela feels that she has been cheated by Surya, however, she gets surprised when separate Telangana was announced on February 18 as the same Surya had said to her.
-She asks Surya to come to clock tower and wants to know any other incident which has happened on that day to confirm that they are from different timelines.
+Vennela feels that Surya has cheated her; however, she is surprised when the separation of Telangana is announced on February 18, as Surya had said to her.
+She asks Surya to come to the clock tower and wants to know whether any other incident occurred that day to confirm they are from different timelines.
 Unable to figure out any incident, she scribbles on the bench where they both are sitting in their respective timelines, which Surya confirms.
-Both of them try meeting the other person in their respective timelines on the advice of Vennela's grandmother but to no avail.
-Time passes and their friendship blossoms.
-On one day, Vennela proposes to Surya while sitting on the same bench to which Surya says that he never had feelings for her and that he may not love any person as he was rejected by the person whom he loved.
-Vennela gets angry on him and cuts the phone.
-She gets proposed by an unknown person and she slaps him and rejects his proposal.
+Both try to meet the other person within their respective timelines, on Vennela's grandmother's advice, but to no avail.
+Time passes, and their friendship blossoms.
+One day, Vennela proposes to Surya while they are sitting on the same bench.
+However, Surya says he never had feelings for her and may not love anyone, having been rejected by the person he loved.
+Vennela gets angry with him and hangs up.
+An unknown person proposes to her, but she slaps and rejects him.
 The unknown person happens to be Surya.
-Vennela and her grandmother start drinking thinking about her rejection.
-Meanwhile, Surya calls Vennela to find out if she is alright and explains his story where he reveals about his life and how he fell in love, him getting rejected by his love, getting drunk and his father's death.
+Vennela and her grandmother start drinking, thinking about her rejection.
+Meanwhile, Surya calls Vennela to find out if she is fine and tells her his story, revealing his life, how he fell in love, being rejected by his love, getting drunk, and his father's death.

-As her father wants to finalize marriage, she says that if she does not clear the entrance test, she will do as he says.
-Her grandmother comes up with an idea to get the answers from Surya in 2019 for 2014 exam.
-Vennela passes the exam with All India rank 87.
-Though her father is impressed by her, she feels guilty that she has cheated to which Surya asks her to disclose the same to her father.
-Surya, on his father's death anniversary, gets multiple calls from Vennela.
-When reverted, he realises that Vennela can save his father and guides her to the place where his father was found dead.
-It happens to be that his father died saving Vennela, who was being kidnapped by some thugs.
-Vennela realises the same but loses her phone during the tussle.
-She tries multiple times to meet Surya, however, she is unable to as the nature keeps stopping her meeting him.
-Not knowing any of this, Surya of 2019 tries contacting her but to no response as Vennela has lost her phone.
-Vennela's grandmother tells her that the nature does not want her to meet Surya and Surya in future does not have Vennela by his side.
-Surya, remembering one of the interactions with Vennela, goes to lake side where she keeps wishes in letters under Lord Rama idol.
-He reads one of those which has his father's last wish and finds the guitar which he loved as a gift.
-Surya decides to participate in music competition where he performs well.
+As her father wants to finalize the marriage, she says that if she does not clear the entrance test, she will do as he says.
+Her grandmother comes up with a plan to get the answers from Surya for the 2014 exam in 2019.
+Vennela passes the exam with an All India rank of 87.
+Though her father is impressed by her, she feels guilty for cheating, and Surya asks her to disclose it to her father.
+Surya receives multiple calls from Vennela on his father's death anniversary.
+When he is revived, he realizes that Vennela can save his father and guides her to the place where his father was found dead.
+It happens to be that his father died saving Vennela, whom some thugs kidnapped.
+Vennela realizes the same but loses her phone during the tussle.
+She tries multiple times to meet Surya, but nature keeps stopping her.
+Not knowing any of this, 2019 Surya tries to contact her but receives no response because Vennela has lost her phone.
+Vennela's grandmother tells her that nature does not want her to meet Surya and that, in the future, Surya will not have Vennela by his side.
+Surya, remembering one of his interactions with Vennela, goes to the lakeside, where she keeps wishes in letters under the Lord Rama idol.
+He reads one containing his father's last wish and finds the guitar that he loved as a gift.
+Surya decides to participate in a music competition and performs well.